Pranay-Pandey/ytSplit/README.md

 Usage notes:

 - The app accepts an uploaded video file (mp4/mov/mkv), a direct URL pointing to a downloadable video file, or a YouTube URL.
-If you paste a YouTube URL, the app will use `yt-dlp` to download the source video locally.
+If you paste a YouTube URL, the app will use `pytubefix` (the Python package) to download the source video locally.
+If the downloader fails for a particular video it will present the error and you can upload the file manually.
 - Enter time ranges, one per line.
 Examples:
   - `00:00:10-00:00:30`
   - `1:00-2:30`